GSA/fpki-guides/pages/ms_constraint_test_procedures.md

 PublicKeyAlgorithm = 1.2.840.113549.1.1.1, "RSA"
 ```

-2. Prepare the endpoint for the test CTL.
+#### Step 2 - Setup Endpoint with Test CTL

 2a.
+Prepare the endpoint for the test CTL.

+2b.
 Windows Key + S to search for "regedit".
 Right click and "Run as administrator"

-2b.
+2c.
 Browse to [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate]

-2c.
+2d.
 Right click and create "New String" with name "RootDirUrl" with this value

   http://ctldl.windowsupdate.com/msdownload/update/v3/static/trustedr/en/USPKI

-2d.
+2e.
 Delete these keys:

 ```
 [HKEY_LOCAL_MACHINE\SOFTWARE\Microsoft\SystemCertificates\AuthRoot\AutoUpdate\EncodedCtl]